Ultimate Idaho Wedding Planning Checklist (Update 2026)

 Create wedding programs.

 Create a weather backup plan with your planner/photographer.
-Check out my 7 tips for embracing a rainy day.

-Purchase wedding party and parent’s gifts.
+Purchase wedding party and parents’ gifts.

 Purchase accessories: things like a guest book, cake toppers, and something old/blue